CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-general.md

 * When you create a new CSC project, you have about 10.000 billing units.

-* You can find out how many billing units SD Dekstop and Allas (for SD Connect) will use based on your needs with this [calculator](https://research.csc.fi/pricing).
+* You can find out how many billing units SD Desktop and Allas (for SD Connect) will use based on your needs with this [calculator](https://research.csc.fi/pricing).
 Here you can estimate the services usage cost in billing units or in euros.

 * Once you have estimated how many billing units your project would need every year, you can apply for more resources following these [instructions](https://docs.csc.fi/accounts/how-to-apply-for-billing-units/).
 If your projects last up to 5 years, a separate discussion and an agreement are needed.